alphagov/location-data-importer/README.md

     Uses Java logging - logback.xml to configure

+(7) Credentials

+    Credentials for APIs are not created  by the application.
+In order to create tokens for the API clients:

+        db.authorizationToken.insert({token:"Me6ZGsSKqkVLNLS9fzYBvrGCQF4"})

+        db.authorizationToken.ensureIndex({token:1})

+    Locate API has endpoints for making new tokens, but needs a first token to get going.

 ### Boundary line
 [Boundary line](http://www.ordnancesurvey.co.uk/business-and-government/products/boundary-line.html) is the polygon data set outlining the various administrative boundaries in the UK.